Connect with us

 A significant moment occurred when a penalty was conceded against Sarah Leiter, granting Spain an opportunity to take the lead.
 In a high-pressure situation, she displayed remarkable composure, making up for the mistake by successfully thwarting Maider Santesteban’s effort and ensuring the scores remained level.

-YOU MIGHT BE INTERESTED: GB Goalball Team Advances to European Semi-Finals
+YOU MIGHT BE INTERESTED: GB Goalball Team Shines in Paralympic Qualifier Quarter-Finals

 As the tension mounted, it was GB who broke the deadlock with a vital opening goal.
 Holder unleashed a powerful bounce shot that eluded the Spanish defence, sending shockwaves of relief through the GB camp.
 The stadium erupted—a pivotal moment forging confidence in the British side.